RedHatInsights/ccx-notification-service/docs/demos/shrinking_report_table/shringink_report_table.md

 ```

 * Auto vacuumer is started in the background
-* It affects all access to the `report` table significantly
+* It affects all access to the `reported` table significantly
      - this is the little devil

 ```